Renamethis/facial_landmarks/README.md

 # facial_landmarks
 Education project, which detecting facial landmarks via dlib and creating predictions about camera position for shooting set up
+You can use this project in two modes:
+- Onvif autocontrol
+- Operator Hints
 # Installing
 - Install python3 and virtualenv
 ```bash